Decide on Placement and Design

 # Always Use a Brush

-Keep a scrubbing brush on hand at all times to brush away dirt, grime, or residue you
+Keep a scrubbing brush on hand at all times to brush away dirt,

 The things that excite children are constantly changing as they grow and mature.
 That’s fine when it’s something simple like an outfit or a book, but if it’s their room they want to change, that’s a whole other ball game.
 Updating bedroom décor and rearranging rooms can become both expensive and tiresome.
 Use these tricks to create a bedroom environment that grows with your children and allows them to express their personal tastes along the way.